Query HIE Toolkit

 Query HIE Networks

-Conducting Query HIE requires that providers become a member of a Query HIE Network that supports the Query-based Exchange.
+Conducting Query HIE requires that providers become a member of a Query HIE Network that supports the Query-based Exchange method.
 These networks enable providers to share their patient information.

 For Query HIE to improve care, it is imperative that many providers participate in making their patient information accessible via these networks.
 After all, the more patient records are accessible, the more complete the view on the patients’ health status becomes.